mafr/java-api-search/README.md

     $ ./create-api-index.py > htdocs/api-index.js

 Publish the JSON object on a web server together with the HTML and JavaScript content and load the index.html from your browser.
+The RETURN key takes you to the first hit, TAB lets you select the other hits.
+All results open in a new browser window.

 For testing purposes you can serve the htdocs directory locally:

     $ cd htdocs
     $ python3 -m http.server

-Point your browser to http://localhost:8000/ and give it a try.
+Point your browser to [http://localhost:8000/](http://localhost:8000/) and give it a try.